velorek1/c-edit/README.md

 :WEB:
 [C-Edit Project Website](https://c-edit.000webhostapp.com/)

+TO INSTALL:
+    * Download or clone repository.
+    * Type "cd src", "make" and "./cedit" to execute.

 So far I have implemented:

 * ANSI functions for positioning cursor in screen, changing output colour, hiding cursor.